-Parents can have a positive influence on children when guided by the ten Cs, which are described below.
+Parents can have a positive influence on children when guided by the 10 Cs, which are described below:

-One of the most important jobs as a parent is to prepare children for the real world.
+- Choices and Consequences – One of the most important jobs as a parent is to prepare children for the real world.
 To accomplish this, children must learn to accept and learn from the consequences of their choices.
 This leads to the development of responsibility, accountability and maturity.
 There is a difference between consequences and punishment.
 The goal in giving a consequence is to teach a lesson, which encourages a child’s self-examination, acceptance of responsibility for actions, and the ability to learn from mistakes.
-The definition of punishment is to cause to suffer.
+The definition of punishment is to cause suffering.
 Punishment is harmful to a child’s sense of self, emotional development, and trust in the parent–child relationship.

 model cooperative attitudes and behaviors with children, spouse, extended kin, friends, and others.
 Children learn by watching what we do, not what we say.

-Creativity means to invest with a new form, to create through imagination, to bring into existence something new.
+- Creativity – Creativity means to invest with a new form, to create through imagination, to bring into existence something new.
 Creativity is the language of childhood.
 An important rule when dealing with children is:”if something doesn’t work, do different, not more of the same.”
 Children who feel unsafe are often focused on survival at the expense of imagination and creativity.
 Their limbic brains are in “fight, flight, freeze” – there is no opportunity for creativity.
 An important aspect of creativity is humor.
 Laughter is the best medicine; it reduces stress, creates positive connections, and gives a new perspective on one’s situation.
 Laughing with, not at, a child increases emotional bonding and interrupts negative patterns of relating.